We don't know enough about Osteosarcoma!

 The key questions facing researchers (apart from treatment of the disease, easing the physical toll of the side effects, and safe-guarding the Osteo warrior from the mental trauma) are:

 Why can’t this cancer be staged correctly at diagnosis so that it can be treated appropriately?

-How do we figure out ahead of giving chemotherapy if it will be effective to a particular Osteosarcoma patient?
+How do we figure out ahead of giving chemotherapy if it will be effective for a particular Osteosarcoma patient?